 Escape the CBD crowds at this cosy little cafe on the fourth level of One Raffles Place.
-Here you will find specialty coffees made with custom roasted beans and served just the way you like it either cold brew style, straight up espresso, or using their V60 Aeropress for pour-over cuppas.
-They also have an eclectic food menu featuring items like the Open Roast Beef Sandwich with balsamic tomatoes, rocket and a wobbly sous vide egg, and the Guinness Stout Chocolate Cake.
+Here you will find speciality coffees made with custom roasted beans and served just the way you like it either cold brew style, straight up espresso, or using their V60 Aeropress for pour-over cuppas.
+They also have an eclectic food menu featuring items like the Open Roast Beef Sandwich with balsamic tomatoes, rocket and wobbly sous vide egg and the Guinness Stout Chocolate Cake.

-An offshoot to Strangers' Reunion (home of the two-time and current National Barista Championship), bringing specialty coffee to The Arcade in the CBD.
-Bitter-sweet and pungent.
-That’s how they make it, and that’s how we love it.
-Home to THE current national Barista champion of Singapore, you can be sure the effort that goes into every cup of coffee is of the utmost passion and dedication.
-This cozy corner is a great place to pick up your coffee and go.
+An offshoot to Strangers' Reunion (home of the two-time and current National Barista Championship by the way) brings speciality coffee to The Arcade in the CBD.
+Bitter-sweet and pungent; that’s how they make it, and that’s how we love it.
+You can be sure the passion and dedication that goes into every cup of coffee is second to none.
+This cosy corner is a great place to pick up your cuppa Joe and go.

 When you think of great coffee, a Japanese fusion joint may not be the first thing that comes to mind, but The Flying Squirrel offers up delicious Papa Palheta coffee along with their delicious sushi rolls and tempura.
 The vibe here is relaxed, the industrial chic design is cool, and the bar is the perfect spot to settle in for a coffee or tea either alone or with good friends.
 They also have a delicious Green Tea Latte ($5.20).
 It’s smooth and silky and perfect for a rainy day.

-Fans of Omotesando Koffee in Tokyo and Hong Kong will be happy to know that you will soon be able to get their high-quality coffee right here in Singapore.
-Slated to open this month in The Work Project, a co-working space in OUE Downtown Gallery Mall, the cafe will feature their signature minimalist design as well as artisan coffees made with beans roasted in Kyoto by Ogawa Coffee Roasters.
+Fans of Omotesando Koffee in Tokyo and Hong Kong can now get their high-quality coffee right here in Singapore.
+The kiosk is located at The Work Project, a co-working space in OUE Downtown Gallery Mall.
+The cafe features their signature minimalist design as well as artisan coffees made with beans roasted in Kyoto by Ogawa Coffee Roasters.
 We hear the baristas have all been trained by baristas from the Tokyo and Hong Kong cafes, so you can be sure your cuppa will be perfect every time.

 6 Shenton Way, OUE Downtown Gallery Mall Level 4, The Work Project